The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/telescopes/crossref_metadata.md

 . _- source: [Crossref Metadata](https://www.crossref.org/services/metadata-retrieval/)_
 and [schema details](https://github.com/Crossref/rest-api-doc/blob/master/api_format.md).

 The BigQuery table created by the Crossref Metadata telescope from the [Academic Observatory workflows](https://academic-observatory-workflows.readthedocs.io/en/latest/telescopes/crossref_metadata.html) is queried with the list of ISBNs from a publisher's Onix feed to create a filtered table in BigQuery called `crossref.crossref_metadataYYYYMMDD`.
+This table is created during the [Onix workflow](../workflows/onix_workflow_step_1.md).

 ## Latest schema